thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 Ever wondered why you've seen entire JavaScript files wrapped in an IIFE?
 By using an IIFE, variables are no longer declared in the global scope.

-IIFEs can beu sed with arguments as well.
+IIFEs can be used with arguments as well.
 Consider the following code.
 What do you think the final output will be?

 ```javascript
 var arr = [];